waimea-obass/level-2-programming-assessment/docs/test-plan.md

 ---

-## Winning
+## Player's winning and showing aftermath

 When one or the other players health is 0, the game ends and the other player should win.
+Depending on the combination of actions, what the aftermath shows/returns as should be different

-### Test Data To Use
+## Test Data Used

-I will test whether I (the player) am able to break out of the loop by winning or if I am stuck in a forever loop.
-I will also test to see how the health(hp) dwindles as actions happen.
+I should be able to break out of the loop by winning and not be stuck in a forever loop.
+I will also test to see how the health dwindles as actions happen and test every combination of aftermath to see if it showed the correct text.

 ### Expected Test Result

 The game should keep looping until this condition is met.
-Then it should give congrats to the winning player after the other one's health hits 0.
+Then it should give congratulations to the winning player after the other player's health hits 0.
+The aftermath it shows should be the correct one that corresponds to the players' actions.

 ---